x-bananer/x-bananer/README.md

 ## Hi, I’m Ksenia 🍌
-**A software developer who builds frontend that is clean, intuitive and a little bit satisfying 👩🏻‍💻**
+**A software developer who builds frontend 👩🏻‍💻**

 I build web apps with **React, Vue, Next and Nuxt**,
-poke **Python** on the backend when nobody is looking,
+and poke **Python** on the backend when nobody is looking ✌️
-and occasionally fix bugs I definitely did not create ✌️

 ## Quick facts
 - Based in Finland
 - Studying ICT
-- Speak Russian, English and heroic intermediate Finnish
+- Speak Russian, English and a little bit Finnish

 ## What I do
 - Turn any requirements into interfaces that make sense